falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 }
 ```

 We'll not describe with details the docker relative part, see the [documentation](https://pkg.go.dev/github.com/docker/docker/client) of the `Docker SDK` for more info.
+You just have to know it creates a channel to receive the events from the engine and we use same context than the whole plugin.

 Here's the most important things to notice: